Ignacio Romero Osborne: Family and youth

-In 1934 Romero married Micaela de Solís-Beaumont y Lasso de la Vega (1913-1969) from Seville.
+In 1934 Romero married Micaela de Solís-Beaumont y Lasso de la Vega (1913–1969) from Seville.
 She descended from a landholder family from Carmona; though her parents did not hold aristocratic titles, they were related to numerous well-born families, like these of Marqués de Tablantes (Solís) and Marqués de Torres de la Pressa (Lasso de Vega).
 Ignacio and Micaela settled in Seville and had 14 children, born between the mid-1930s and the early 1950s.
 None of them became a widely recognized public figure.
-The best known one is Romero’s oldest son, Ignacio Romero Solís.
-One of communist Seville leaders in the 1960s, he spent a year behind bars; in the 1980s and 1990s he headed the Andalusian branch of RTVE.
-In 2015-2020 he published an epic novel trilogy, focused on disappearance of the world of old Andalusian aristocracy.
+The best known one is Romero's oldest son, Ignacio Romero Solís.
+One of communist Seville leaders in the 1960s, he spent a year behind bars; in the 1980s and 1990s, he headed the Andalusian branch of RTVE.
+In 2015-2020 he published an epic novel trilogy focused on the disappearance of the world of old Andalusian aristocracy.
 Holder of the marquesado, Romero Solís later ceded it to his grandson, the current marqués.
-Romero Osborne’s grandson briefly gained attention of gossip media when in 2012 he married daughter to the then minister of defense.
-Romero’s siblings married mostly into well-established Andalusian families, e.g. his sister Enriqueta married Conde de San Clemente.
+Romero Osborne's grandson briefly gained attention of gossip media when, in 2012, he married the daughter to the then minister of defense.
+Romero's siblings married mostly into well-established Andalusian families; e.g., his sister Enriqueta married the Conde de San Clemente.